Introducing the International Opportunities Program

 Typical IOP Application Process

-Students might enter the application process at different points but this is the typical application process for UCEAP:
+Students might enter the application process at different points, but this is the typical application process for UCEAP.

-- Research your options
+- Research your options.

-- Review options already in the UC Merced MyStudyAbroad portal
+- Review options already in the UC Merced MyStudyAbroad portal.

-- Read reviews on study abroad either in MyStudyAbroad or with Abroad 101
+- Read reviews on study abroad either in MyStudyAbroad or with Abroad 101.

-- Make sure the program is accredited or issues transcripts through an accredited institution
+- Make sure the program is accredited or issues transcripts through an accredited institution.

-- Check the application deadlines
+- Check the application deadlines.

-- Check funding availability
+- Check funding availability.

-- Find your program and apply
+- Find your program and apply.

-- Submit $150 IOP Leave fee
+- Submit $150 IOP leave fee.

-- Update your emergency contact information through the UC Merced Portal
+- Update your emergency contact information through the UC Merced Portal.

-- See a list of countries for which the U.S. Department of State has listed travel warnings to see if the country to which you are applying is included among them
+- See a list of countries for which the U.S. Department of State has listed travel warnings to see if the country to which you are applying is included among them.

-- Transcripts must be issued by an accredited institution
+- Transcripts must be issued by an accredited institution.

-- Transcripts must arrive sealed
+- Transcripts must arrive sealed.

-- Submit course substitutions to the appropriate academic advisor for your major
+- Submit course substitutions to the appropriate academic advisor for your major.

 Spring 2012 and later participants will need to request course equivalencies through MyStudyAbroad.

 Students who do not find a program that matches their needs in EAP may seek opportunities through programs offered outside of UC through accredited institutions.
 Students should remember that in addition to finding coursework through an accredited program, coursework must be similar to coursework available at the University of California.
-Students who choose to pursue IOP should realize that UC Merced staff will not be experts in these options and that UC Merced policy and infrastructure for working with these programs may still be in flux.
+Students who choose to pursue IOP should realize that UC Merced staff members are not experts in these options and that UC Merced policy and infrastructure for working with these programs may still be in flux.